-Open Nights are usually held on the 1st and 3rd Wednesdays of each month during the winter months (October-March).
+Open Nights are usually held twice a month during the winter months (October-March).
 Weather permitting, visitors can view celestial objects through the historic Grubb Telescope and two smaller telescopes.
 Visitors can also attend audio-visual presentations and lectures on a wide variety of topics in astronomy.
 There is also a question and answer session on all your astronomy related queries.
 Open nights are free of charge.
 We are very grateful to the Irish Astronomical Society for their long-standing support with our Open Nights and other events.

 Please note that telescope observing requires dark skies and so the grounds of the Observatory are not well lit.
 As with many historic sites, the paths underfoot can be a bit rough, so wear appropriate footwear and bring a torch if needed.